containers/buildah/docs/buildah-pull.md

 If an image needs to be pulled from the registry, suppress progress output.

+**--os**="OS"

+Set the OS of the image to be pulled instead of using the current operating system of the host.

 **--policy**=**always**|**missing**|**never**

 Pull image policy.
 The default is **missing**.